nieuwmijnleven/selfdrivingcar-sensor-fusion-and-object-tracking/README.md

     * we can recognize the front mirrors of the cars
   * However, The car 7, 8, and 9 which are far away from the Lidar sensor are represented as low resolution images
     * we cannot see the cars as rectagles
-  * Moreover, The car 3 and 4 are
+  * Moreover, some beams from the Lidar cannot reach to the car 3 and 4 as there are other cars in front of them

 ## ID_S2
 ```